Battle of Worcester: Battle

-Although they were pushed back, the Parliamentarians under Lambert were too numerous and experienced to be defeated by such a move.
-For an hour, the Parliamentarians retreated before the unexpected attack.
+Although they were pushed back, the Parliamentarians under Lambert were too numerous and experienced to be shattered by the Royalist attack.
+For an hour, the Parliamentarians withdrew under the strong Royalist pressure.
 However, following their reinforcement by Cromwell's three brigades, they reversed the situation and drove the Royalists back toward the city.
 The Royalist retreat turned into a rout in which Parliamentarian and Royalist forces intermingled and skirmished up to and into the city.
 The Royalist position became untenable when the Essex militia stormed and captured Fort Royal, (a redoubt on a small hill to the south-east of Worcester overlooking the Sidbury gate), turning the Royalist guns to fire on Worcester.

-Once in the city, Charles II removed his armour and found a fresh mount; he attempted to rally his troops but it was to no avail.
+Once in the city, Charles II removed his armour and found a fresh mount; he attempted to rally his troops but to no avail.
 A desperate Royalist cavalry charge down Sidbury Street and High Street, led by the Earl of Cleveland and Major Careless amongst others, allowed King Charles to escape the city by St Martin's Gate.
 This cavalry force was composed of the few Midland English Royalists who had rallied to Charles II, and largely consisted of Lord Talbot's troop of horse.

 The defences of the city were stormed from three different directions as darkness came on, regulars and militia fighting with equal gallantry.
 Most of the few thousands of the Royalists who escaped during the night were easily captured by Lilburne and Mercer, or by the militia which watched every road in Yorkshire and Lancashire.
 Even the country people brought in scores of prisoners, for the Royalist officers and men alike, stunned by the suddenness of the disaster, offered no resistance.